majidvayghani/money-tracker/README.md

     python3 manage.py migrate
     ```

+5. **Start Docker:**

+    Make sure you have `Docker` installed.
+You can install it from [docs.docker.com/engine/instal](https://docs.docker.com/engine/install/):
+    ```bash
+    docker compose up
+    ```
+    After running docker compose up, make sure the containers are running.

+6. **How to Use redis:**

+    Make sure you don't have `Redis` installed on your local machine.
+If it's installed, make sure Redis on your local machine runs on a different port than the Redis service in Docker.

+    1. Open RedisInsight in your browser at http://127.0.0.1:5540.
+    2. Click Add Redis Database.
+    3. Enter the following details:
+        - Database Alias: Any name (e.g., "Local Redis").
+        - Host: redis (this is the service name in Docker Compose).
+        - Port: 6379.
+        - Password: Leave blank if you haven't set a password.
+    4. Click Add Redis Database.
+    5. Select the database and choose db1 (this is the database number specified in the Redis configuration settings)

+7. **How to Run Tests:**

+    ```bash
+    export DJANGO_SETTINGS_MODULE=your_project.settings.development
+    ```

+    To run all tests in the project, navigate to the project root directory and execute:
+    ```bash
+    pytest
+    ```

+    To run only the unit tests, use the following command:
+    ```bash
+    pytest -m "unit"
+    ```

+    To run only the integration tests, use this command:
+    ```bash
+    pytest -m "integration"
+    ```

+8. **Configuration:**

+    Project follows a modular settings structure to manage different environments.
+The settings are divided into the following files:

+    - **settings.py**: Contains the base settings shared across all environments.
+    - **development.py**: Includes settings specific to the development environment, such as debug options and local databases.
+    - **production.py**: Holds settings for the production environment, optimized for security and performance.

+    ```bash
+    export DJANGO_SETTINGS_MODULE=my_project.settings.development #For development
+    export DJANGO_SETTINGS_MODULE=my_project.settings.production #For production
+    ```
+    To manage sensitive information and environment-specific settings, Create a `.env` file in the root directory of your project and add the necessary environment variables.(it is included in the `.gitignore`).

+    Here’s an example:

+    ```env
+    DJANGO_SECRET_KEY='your_secret_key'
+    DJANGO_DEBUG=True
+    DJANGO_ALLOWED_HOSTS='localhost, 127.0.0.1'
+    REDIS_URL='redis://localhost:6379/1'
+    ```

 ## Linting and Code Style
 I have written a simple linter file.
 In this file, the `CodeStyleChecker` class checks three simple rules to ensure they are followed in my code.
 The `visit_FunctionDef()` method checks rules 1 and 2, while the `visit_ClassDef()` method checks rule 3.
 For simplicity, you can specify which files the linter should analyze at the beginning.